Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Video Review: Is Kaplan Bar Review Worth It?

-In the video above, John from the Test Prep Insight team covers the major pros and cons of the bar review course from Kaplan.
-For more detail, be sure to continue reading our full written review below.
-That way you can decide once and for all whether Kaplan is the right choice to help you prepare for the bar exam.
+In the video above, Lara from the Test Prep Insight team walks you through the major pros and cons of Kaplan’s bar review course.
+She covers everything from course structure and practice questions to live seminars, pricing, and how it stacks up against other bar prep options in 2025.
+Keep reading below for our full written review and final verdict on whether Kaplan is the right fit for your bar exam prep.

 Kaplan Bar Review Cost